 SoGal Ventures is a venture capital firm that has locations based in New York City and Singapore, with local communities of diverse entrepreneurs and investors across 40 cities in the world.
 This VC firm is focused on providing funding for diverse startups and entrepreneurs, who are utilizing a global-first, design-driven business model to revolutionize how the next generation live, works, and stays healthy.
 SoGal is typically an early stage investor, providing funding for companies that are operating in the pre-seed to Series A stages of startup businesses.

 To date, the two managing partners at SoGal Ventures have made 56 investments and that number is sure to grow in 2019.
 What makes this female-led venture capital firm most interesting is their ability to build global networks.
 With their nonprofit arm SoGal Foundation, they’re able to provide local resources and expertise at scale to portfolio companies worldwide.
-They’re all about the holistic entrepreneurship approach, especially with the recently launched program focusing on founders’ overall wellness.
+So, they’re all about the holistic entrepreneurship approach, especially with the recently launched program focusing on founders’ overall wellness.
 The fund’s LPs are 70% women, 50% from outside the US, and include a number of people from the SoGal communities.
 It has all happened through hard work and elbow grease, getting their name out there to the right people who align with their mission to redefine the next generation of diverse entrepreneurs and investors.